New to St Paul's

 Everyone is welcome; we have a varied congregation of all ages, backgrounds and traditions.
 Most Sunday mornings we have around 150 adults plus children.
 Children and teenagers have their own activities and go to those at some point during the service.
 If you have young children and would like to go with them you are most welcome to do so to settle them in.
-For more information about Youth and Children’s activities please see [link to Y&C]
+For more information about Youth and Children’s activities, please click on one of these links to see either our Children's or Youth activities.

 Yes, there is an opportunity to give.
 We believe that giving our money to God's work in this Church is an act of worship.
 However, if you are not a regular member of the church, please don't feel under any pressure to put anything into the offering bag, just pass it on.
 Many regular members give by bank transfer so you may notice that they simply pass the bag along the rows.